 Socca is a thin crepe or pancake made with chickpea flour.
 It’s popular in Europe, and it’s also known as farinata, torta di ceci, and cecina.
 In this dish, it’s layered with vegetables and a white bean puree, similar to lasagna.

 Chickpea flour is sometimes called garbanzo bean flour, besan, or gram flour.
 Bob’s Red Mill makes a garbanzo and fava combo flour that will also work in this recipe, if you can’t find garbanzo flour on its own.
-Because it binds together really well, it’s essential for this recipe.
-Other flours won’t work.
+Because it binds together really well, chickpea flour is essential for this recipe.
+Other flours won't work.

 When chickpea flour is mixed with other ingredients, it needs to rest for about an hour so that it has time to hydrate.

 How to Make Vegan Socca Stacks